cstenkamp/MastersThesisText/pandoc_markdown_base/2_5_relatedwork.md

 BERT - based on transfomer (text doesn't need to be added sequentially).
 12 stacked self-attention+feedforward encoder layers to create deep phrase embeddings, trained with masked-token inference tasks where the hidden word must be predicted

 Currently 62.2% recall, 45.2% accuracy for 905 classes (chance would be 0.11) (CITE TO BE PUBLISHED), preliminary qualitative analysis showing that the internal representation does indeed partially capture the hierachical structure of DDCs.

+### LSA

+* Explain the logic of LSA as written in the main LSA paper paper
+    * that it's useful if something "may just as well have been in there"
+    * Ager/Alshaikh also compare with LSA, explain why it is comparable in what it does
+    * that you could use LSA even to find the name of the semantic direction (if the vector of a document is closest to the vectors of the respective entities)
+    * dass LSA das bag-of-words problem beheben würde
+    * Can use this to, once the corresponding clusters are found, select a good one of that as representative: add pseudodocs with only one term and that term as name, and then let all DOCUMENTNAMES be candidates

+* [AGKS18] says what they do is similar to LDA -> explain/understand LDA